 The management procedure matches the CPUE from the first two months of the fishing year against historical annual catch represented as a regression line.
-The output of the procedure forecasts the end of season catch to be 1650 tonnes (a 220 tonne increase above the baseline TACC) for the 2015/16 fishing year.
-This procedure has about a 90% confidence in forecasting an appropriate end of season commercial catch level.
+Due to disruptions to the fishery caused by the Kaikōura Earthquake in November 2016, the management procedure for 2016/17 used standardised CPUE information for an additional third month.
+The output of the procedure forecasts the end of season catch to be 2065 tonnes (a 635 tonne increase above the baseline TACC) for the 2016/17 fishing year.
+From previous TAC increases under the management procedure, the procedure has about a 90% confidence in forecasting an appropriate end of season commercial catch level.